imronuke/KOMODO/docs/geom.md

    1       2       2        1        1        1
 ```

-## Example of good %GEOM cards for 2D problems
+## Example of %GEOM card for 2D problems
 Two-dimensional problem with 2x2 nodes per FA
 ```
 !
 Typical %GEOM CARD for 2D problem with 2x2 nodes per FA